Second Revised Edition

 If that idea comes up, gently (but firmly) challenge it.
 Cox concedes that the Apostles asked one question although it was a three -part question,

-The Amillennial idea that the Apostles were asking Jesus a question prompted by Jewish fables poses major problems.† It forgets what Jesus has already told them in Matthew chapter 10 (verses 22 and 23, in particular) and what he had said in Matthew 16:27-28.
-Since they were told of his coming at least twice before this, they know he believed this would be near.
+Now, the Amillennial idea that the Apostles were asking Jesus a question prompted by Jewish fables poses major problems.† It forgets what Jesus has already told them in Matthew chapter 10 (verses 22 and 23, in particular) and what he had said in Matthew 13:33-43; 16:27-28; 19:27-30.
+Since they were told of his coming at least thrice before this, they know he believed this would be near.
 But Amillennialism assumes all they ever knew or learned were Jewish tales and yet Jesus does not correct them!

-So that, finally (Amillennials believe) Jesus wanted the Apostles to look out for something that was very near and something that (long beyond their lifetime) very far.In addition, what Jesus says when he solemnly vowed: "Truly I say to you, This generation shall not pass away till all these things be fulfilled" requires that all three concerns to happen in the lifetime of those who posed the inquiries.
+So that, finally (Amillennials believe) Jesus wanted the Apostles to look out for something that was very near and something that (long beyond their lifetime) would still be astonishingly far away!In addition, what Jesus says when he solemnly vowed: "Truly I say to you, This generation shall not pass away till all these things be fulfilled" requires that all three concerns to happen in the lifetime of those who posed the inquiries.
 If this is recognized, then a foundation is set in place to understand Bible prophecy (not as a private interpretation where every man gets his say and every man gets his way) but in a manner that gives God's Son (and not the Church) the authority he possesses to circumscribe his own promises and claims.3

 Right now Amillennial clergy have the highest educated Christians in comparison with sectarians who offer prophecies of impending doom and fear in small, but vocal doomsday sects.
 The Amillennial clerical and apologetic attitude about Bible prophecy, though not completely synchronous with the claims of the New Testament, could offer even more stability and counteract the propaganda of sectarian doomsday cults if it would see these issues strictly in the light of the testimony of Jesus and not ameliorating claims of Church Fathers and creeds.
 The fact remains that Amillennialism, instead of putting its full weight on the Son, wants to appeal to the Fathers and the creeds to steady itself whenever it feels challenged or threatened.